 The History of Accurate Box: Made in America

-The unique culture of Accurate Box has been shaped by its historic American legacy as a family owned, independent company.
-Keeping all of its manufacturing here in the USA remains a core value of Accurate Box as it continues to employ members from the local community and grow in size each year.
-Today, Accurate Box is women owned and continues to be recognized as an innovative company, staying ahead of the curve by continually investing in new technology and adapting to the rapidly changing needs of our customers.
+The unique culture of Accurate Box has been shaped by our historic American legacy as a family-owned, independent company.
+Keeping all of our manufacturing here in the USA remains a core value of Accurate Box as we continue to employ members from the local community and grow in size each year.
+Today, Accurate Box is women owned and celebrating 75 years in business.
+We continue to be recognized as an innovative company, staying ahead of the curve by investing in new technology and adapting to the rapidly changing needs of our customers.

-Accurate Box Company was originally founded in 1944 by Henry Hirsh as a small folding carton company in Newark, New Jersey.
+Accurate Box Company was founded in 1944 by Henry Hirsh, originally as a small folding carton company in Newark, New Jersey.
 Henry’s son, Charles Hirsh, then took over the business in the 1960’s.
 Under his guidance, the company experienced tremendous growth as a folding carton manufacturer specializing in large format packaging.

 In the mid 1990’s, Charles’ daughter, Lisa Hirsh, became president and maintained the tradition of reinvesting in the company’s future.
-Under Lisa’s direction, the company continues to modernize and expand its capacity while taking prominent steps towards manufacturing more sustainable products.
+Under Lisa’s direction, we continue to modernize and expand our capacity while taking prominent steps towards manufacturing more sustainable products.
 Accurate Box is now one of the largest independent box manufacturers of litho-laminated packaging in the United States.

 1940s1944 Henry Hirsh leaves his sales job and begins to manufacture folding cartons.
 Accurate Box Company starts its journey in a 17,000 sq. ft. facility on Miller St. in Newark, NJ and partners with Nate Johnson to run logistics.